As we age and our glands lose their vitality, our hormones fade, become imbalanced, and wreak havoc on our ability to function, feel good, and thrive.

 An important part of a woman’s overall health is keeping estrogen levels in check.
 Returning estrogen levels to their normal state can help stabilize mood.

-Emotional Benefits For Men
+Emotional Benefits of BHRT For Men

 Low testosterone levels in Men can cause mood changes, irritability, and stress.
 Returning testosterone to its ideal level can significantly reduce these symptoms by treating them at their source.